Dips at small sizes for topological graph obstruction sets: Knotless embedding obstructions of order ten.

-In this subsection we list the nine additional MMIK graphs that we found after an exhaustive computer search of the 11716571 connected graphs of order 10 conducted in sage~\cite{sage}.
+In this subsection we list the nine additional MMIK graphs that we found after a computer search described following the list.
 In each case, we use the program of~\cite{MN} to verify that the graph we found is IK.
 We use the Mathematica implementation of the program available at Ramin Naimi's website~\cite{NW}.
 To show that the graph is MMIK, we must in addition verify that each minor formed by deleting or contracting an edge is nIK.
 Many of these minors are $2$-apex and not IK by Lemma~\ref{lem:2apex}.
 There remain 21 minors and below we discuss how we know that those are also nIK.

-First we list the nine new MMIK graphs of order 10, including size, graph6 format~\cite{sage}, and an edge list.
+First we list the nine new MMIK graphs of order ten, including size, graph6 format~\cite{sage}, and an edge list.

 \begin{enumerate} \item Size: 25; graph6 format: \verb"ICrfbp{No"

 \item Size: 25; graph6 format: \verb"ICrbrrqNg"

 \item Size: 25; graph6 format: \verb"ICrbrriVg"